 A student facing certain unforeseen circumstances may contact his or her professor to determine if assignment extensions are possible (as noted in the course syllabi or, if warranted, an incomplete can be granted in order to allow time to complete coursework).
-An incomplete cannot be granted for any of the Dissertation courses.
+An incomplete cannot be granted for the Ph.D.
+Research Concept course (BUSI 886) and any of the Dissertation courses.